-The Market Participant's offer is a single Price-Quantity Pair offer in the Real-Time Market for energy of 105 MW at \$106.80/MWh.
+The Market Participant's offer as a result of that heat rate curve is a single Price-Quantity Pair offer in the Real-Time Market for energy of 105 MW at \$106.80/MWh.

 The clearing price for energy in the Real-Time Market for energy price becomes \$106.80, an increase of \$10/MWh over and above what it would have been if the Market Participant did not falsify its technical reports.